mk12/notes4u/notes/sph4u.md

     `E = hf`,

-where `h` is Planck's constant, equal to 6.63 × 10^−34^ J·s, and `f` is the frequency, measured in hertz (Hz).
+where `h` is Planck's constant, equal to 6.63 × 10^−34^ J⋅s, and `f` is the frequency, measured in hertz (Hz).
 When Planck's hypothesis is taken into account, the black-body frequency distribution results agree with the theory.
 The continuous graph of intensity versus frequency can instead be thought of as a vertical bar graph where the vertical axis represents the number of photons that have the particular energy value on the horizontal.

 Planck's idea of "allowed" values shows up in the Bohr model of the atom.
 In the old Rutherford model, the electrons orbit the nucleus.
 There were many problems with this model.
 For one thing, it couldn't explain the emission spectra of elements.
 Bohr's explanation was that only some electron orbitals are allowed, and each one has a specific energy.
 Electrons can absorb energy and jump to a higher level.
 When they fall to a lower level, they emit energy in the form of a photon.
 The energy, or frequency, of the photon depends on the difference in energy between the two levels.